 To our brown sugar, add about 3 Tablespoons of soy sauce and stir that up well.

-Place all of that back in the skillet.
+Place all of that back in the skillet that you cooked your chicken in.

 Stir and cook over medium heat just until heated through.